alexanderkoller/pergamon/bibtypst.typ

   }

   bibl-unsorted = bibl-unsorted.filter(filtering)

-  // "References" heading
-  if title != none [
-    #heading(title, numbering: none)
-  ]

   let sorted = label-sort-deduplicate(bibl-unsorted, label-generator, sorting-function)

-  // // Generate preliminary labels
-  // for (index, reference) in bibl-unsorted.enumerate() {
-  //   // call label-generator with meaningless indices, just in case it is needed
-  //   let (lbl, lbl-repr) = label-generator(reference, index)
-  //   bibl-unsorted.at(index).insert("label", lbl)
-  //   bibl-unsorted.at(index).insert("label-repr", lbl-repr)
-  // }

-  // // Sort and collect label collisions
-  // let sorted = bibl-unsorted.sorted(key: sorting-function)
-  // let sorted-labeled = sorted.enumerate().map(pair => (pair.at(1).at("label-repr"), pair.at(0)))
-  // let grouped = collect-deduplicate(sorted-labeled) // dict label-repr => list(reference-index)

-  // // [*grouped:* #grouped]

-  // // Add extradates where needed
-  // for (lbl-repr, indices) in grouped {
-  //   if indices.len() > 1 {
-  //     let extradate = 0
-  //     for ix in indices {
-  //       sorted.at(ix).at("fields").insert("extradate", extradate)
-  //       extradate += 1
-  //     }
-  //   }
-  // }

-  // // [*with extradate: * #sorted]

-  // // Generate final labels
-  // for (index, reference) in sorted.enumerate() {
-  //   // call label-generator with meaningless indices, just in case it is needed
-  //   let (lbl, lbl-repr) = label-generator(reference, index)
-  //   sorted.at(index).insert("label", lbl)
-  //   sorted.at(index).insert("label-repr", lbl-repr)
-  // }

-  // If I can assume that label collisions can only be caused by references with adjacent indices,
-  // the label collision avoidance ("2020a") could happen on `sorted`.

-  // Format the references, based on format-reference: (index, reference, highlighting) -> array(content).
-  // Each call to format-reference returns an array of content, for the columns of one printed reference.

-  // for styles that have meaningful labels, compute and insert them under the "label" key
-  //
-  //
-  //
-  // let labeled-bibl-unsorted = bibl-unsorted.map(add-label)
-  // let sorted = labeled-bibl-unsorted.sorted(key: sorting-function)

-  /*
-  // \usepackage[style=authoryear, maxcitenames=1, maxbibnames=999, uniquelist=false]{biblatex}
-  Biblatex deduplication behavior:
-  - Identical author lists and year => add extradate
-  - Different author lists => spell out citation until unambiguous
-  - With option "uniquelist=false" => add a, b to make the "et al." citation unique, even if the full author lists differ
-  - same applies to "alphabetic": [B+20a]
-  - no extradates for "numeric", as I thought
-  */

   let formatted-references = sorted.enumerate().map(it => format-reference(it.at(0), it.at(1), eval-mode))  // -> array(array(content))
   let num-columns = if formatted-references.len() == 0 { 0 } else { formatted-references.at(0).len() }
   let cells = ()